18-Year Property Cycle – UK Investors beware

 If the end of this cycle plays out like Harrison thinks, the results aren’t really worth thinking about.

-For experienced investors in UK property 18 year cycle aficionados can appear more like loonies than gurus.
+For experienced investors these land cycle aficionados can appear more like loonies than gurus.
 And I must admit, when I first heard about it, I was pretty sceptical.

 But after a little in-depth research of my own, including a couple of books, I’m inclined to believe there just might be something to all this.